Transit

 Grape Line logo

-The Lodi Grapeline serves the City of Lodi.
 Amtrak Lodi (LOD) station building with waiting room.
 24 S Sacramento St., Lodi.

 The Tracy Tracer provides fixed route, paratransit, and Dial-A-Ride services to the City of Tracy.
-In addition, San Joaquin RTD is offering a new route between Tracy and Mountain House.

 Blossom Express logo